 KAMUT FLOUR: Kamut is made from khorasan wheat, an ancient relative of modern common wheat.
 While kamut wheat does contain gluten, it has a lower gluten content than modern wheat and is, therefore, better tolerated by individuals with gluten intolerances.

-OAT FLOUR: Oat flour is simply made from ground oats and, for that reason, is a naturally gluten-free flour.
+OAT FLOUR: Oat flour is simply made from ground oats and, for that reason, is naturally gluten-free flour.
 Thanks to its naturally sweet taste, it is one of the more easily palatable whole-grain flours for those who are accustomed to conventional flours.
-However, when used for baking it does not some structure so it is best mixed with traditional wheat flour for optimal results.
+However, when used for baking it does not have the same structure so it is best mixed with traditional wheat flour for optimal results.

 RICE FLOUR: Rice flour is available in both brown and white formats, which are the whole-grain and refined versions of rice flour.
 Rice flours have a very granular and gritty texture so they are best combined with other flours.